ldcas-uc3m/OSD-FinalChallenge/README.md

 It asks for the data to the Data Ingestion microservice, and passes the commands to the Message Router.

 #### Website Frontend
-This website actuates as an interface to monitor the state of each room, and send some commands to change the state.
+This website actuates as an interface to monitor the state of each room (sensors and devices), and send some commands to change the state.

 #### Rooms Management Microservice
+The rooms management microservice is in charge of configuring, and saving, the room ids for the Digital Twins, waiting for the message and subscribing to the topic `hotel/rooms/+/config`, and publishing the id in `hotel/rooms/<hostname>/config/rooms`.
+It's also in charge of saving the devices state (active/inactive), and logging connections and disconnections.

 ### Implementation
 We've chosen to use Docker and Docker-compose to implement our solutions, for its reliability, ease of use, and scalability.
 Two machines will be needed to run the management, plus one RPi per room.
 The first machine, DigitalTwin, will host the Digital Twins, while the second one, IOTServices, will host the rest (MQTTs, Data Ingestion, MariaDB, Message Router, Adminer, Webapp Backend and Frontend).
 This is prepared to be deployed on two virtual machines, but it also works for real machines (that is, running Linux).

-One Docker container will be used for each element (except `raspberry`).
+One Docker container will be used for each element (except `raspberry`, which is to be run on an actual Raspberry Pi).

 #### `raspberry`
 This is to be run on an actual Raspberry Pi.